tml1024/Blender2MSFS2/README.md

 # Blender2MSFS2

+# This is now obsolete as there is an official Blender export plugin, at https://github.com/AsoboStudio/glTF-Blender-IO-MSFS

 Collaborative adoption of Blender2MSFS which apparently has been left in limbo by its author

 The releases of the upstream Blender2MSFS are archived at